sveltejs/kit/documentation/docs/10-getting-started/10-introduction.md

 ## What is Svelte?

+In short, Svelte is a way of writing user interface components — like a navigation bar, comment section, or contact form — that users see and interact with in their browsers.
+The Svelte compiler converts your components to JavaScript that can be run to render the HTML for the page and to CSS that styles the page.
 You don't need to know Svelte to understand the rest of this guide, but it will help.
-In short, it's a way of writing user interface components — like a navigation bar, comment section, or contact form — that users see and interact with in their browsers.
-The Svelte compiler converts your components to JavaScript that can be run to render the HTML for the page and to CSS to style the page.
+If you'd like to learn more, check out [the Svelte tutorial](https://svelte.dev/tutorial).

 ## What does SvelteKit provide on top of Svelte?